Xilis believes cultivating micro-tumors may hold the key to more effective cancer treatments – TechCrunch

 Shen and his co-founder first initiated clinical trials on their new discovery early in 2019.
 Their results were so promising that the two decided to form a company around the innovation and raise capital to accelerate the time-to-clinic so that patients could reap the benefits of these more targeted therapies.

-Indeed, the technology is so compelling that Clevers, the progenitor of the company’s technology has agreed to join the company as a co-founder and collaborate on future development, according to an interview with Shen.
+Indeed, the technology is so compelling that Clevers, the progenitor of the company’s technology, has agreed to join the company as a co-founder and collaborate on future development, according to an interview with Shen.

 “What we have invented is this microfluidics droplet,” says Shen.
 “We’re growing miniature organoids so these cancer cells are growing in a 3D tumor micro environment.”

-To accelerate the commercialization of the technology, Xilis has raised $3 million in seed funding from investors including Felicis Ventures, an early investor in the multi-billion dollar cancer treatment technology developer Guardant Health, former NFL superstar Joe Montana’s Liquid 2 Ventures fund, along with Pear and 8VC.
-As a result, Chan will take a seat on the company’s board of directors.
+To accelerate the commercialization of the technology, Xilis has raised $3 million in seed funding from investors including Felicis Ventures, an early investor in the multibillion-dollar cancer treatment technology developer Guardant Health, former NFL superstar Joe Montana’s Liquid 2 Ventures fund, along with Pear and 8VC.

 While the near-term value of the company’s technology is in its ability to better target therapies for patients, longer term, there’s value in the data set that the company is amassing.
 “We’re accumulating a micro-organoid bank that pharma would love to test these things on,” says Shen.